piegope/doc/docs/content/en/kb/remote-desktop-manager/how-to-articles/install-rdm-chocolatey.md

    ```powershell
    Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
    ```
 1. After the command completes, verify the installation by running the `choco` command.
-Is Chocolatey is installed correctly, you should see the Chocolatey version.
+If Chocolatey is installed correctly, you should see the Chocolatey version.

 ## Install {{ en.RDM }} with Chocolatey
 1. Open PowerShell as an administrator.
 To do so, you can press <kbd>Windows</kbd>+<kbd>X</kbd> and select ***Terminal (Admin)***.